mattjamesaus/opensearch-logstash-demo/README.md

 ## Modify the docker-compose file
 Now that elasticsearch is running and the stream has been created uncomment the logstash portion of the docker-compose file and run
-`docker-compose up --build` this will create the logstash container with the opensearch plugin
+`docker-compose up --build` this will create the logstash container with the opensearch plugin.
+We need to do this eitherwise logstash will try and make the index instead of a stream.

 ## Send data to logstash
 Use the following command to send log data to logstash, this will then trigger the error as logstash is unable to create the stream.